scarletjs/scarlet/CONTRIBUTING.md

 #Specifications

 When adding new features, try to make sure it is backed up with a BDD style specification.
 This can be regarded as a wordy description that tests the entire system for a particular case.
 This are not required when fixing bugs, instead use a unit test.
+These are intended to describe the behaviours of the system.

 #Depedencies